TurconiAndrea/recipe-tagger/README.md

 **Get the water footprint of a recipe (it is needed to prived all the ingredients and the quantity of the recipe)**

 In order to provide a precise calculation of the WF, it is needed to provide also the quantity used for the ingredient in the recipe.
 Quanities must be provided matching the following pattern: "{number}{unit}".
-Unit must be one of "gr", "kg", "ml", "L", "unit".
+Unit can be one of ml, gr, kg, l, ounce, teaspoon, tablespoon, cup, pint quart, gallon, pound, clove, lb, or their abbreviation.

 ```python
 wf.get_recipe_waterfootprint(